KrishnaMenon1998/Bouncing-canons/README.md

 The function 'vperm' takes a single argument of type DyckWord and returns a Permutation.
 This function implements Algorithm 5.3 of the paper.
-It returns vperm d for any Dyck path d defined in Definition 5.4 of the paper.
+It returns vperm d for any Dyck path d (see Definition 5.4 of the paper).